Master-Gamer-glitch/playground/README.md

 # Welcome to the most active repo on my profile!

-## Backlog [learning properly...]
+##
 ## GSoC - 26: REJECTED.
-THIS IS NOW A PERSONAL PROJECT TO BE DONE WITHIN 12 WEEKS STARTING FROM - JUNE 25
+THIS IS NOW A PERSONAL PROJECT TO BE DONE WITHIN 12 WEEKS.
+STARTED ML SINCE JULY 1st 2026.

 ## So what is this repo?
 This is my learn and experiment space: basically my training place "playground"